Kotlin/kotlin-wasm-examples/browser-example/README.md

 # Kotlin/Wasm browser example

-This example presents a simple app built with Kotlin/Wasm.
-The app shows "Hello World" in the browser using DOM API.
+This example showcases a Kotlin/Wasm app.
+The applicationshows "Hello World" in the browser using DOM API.

 Check it out: